3 Regression

 The linear regression model assumes that there is a straight line (linear) relationship between the predictors and the response.
 It doesn’t ask for the straight line relationship to be perfect, but rather on average the cloud of points has a linear shape.
 If that is not true, then our prediction is going to be less accurate.

-To check for this relationship, we have to calculate the residual, which is the difference between the response value and the predicted response value (similar to a type of model performance metrics we examined last week).
+We can check this relationship by seeing whether predictor is linear with the predicted response value, but this is cumbersome with multiple predictors.
+Rather, we typically calculate the residual, which is the difference between the response value and the predicted response value (similar to a type of model performance metrics we examined last week).
 Then, we can make a residual plot of the predicted response vs. residual.
 Ideally, this residual plot should have no pattern - some residuals above 0, some below 0, but no strong trend.

 If there’s a trend in the data, that means there are non-linear associations between some of the predictors and the response.